osalabs/osafw-asp.net-core/README.md

-# osafw-asp.net
-ASP.NET Core C# web framework optimized for creation of Business Applications
+# ASP.NET Core C# web framework optimized for building Business Applications

 Created as simplified and lightweight alternative to other ASP.NET frameworks like ASP.NET MVC